rajatmodi62/rajatmodi62.github.io/_posts/2026-08-07-cnn_equivariance.md

 So say we start from 0.
 We wanna get to 270.
 So we need three rotations 0 -> 90 -> 180 -> 270.
 Is it possible to directly get to 270?
 Perhaps.
 But, we will assume that reaching 270 still requires a repeated `action` of the dictionary.
 Why? `It seems nonsense`.
 To go from 0 -> 270 is possible by multiplying the dictionary $D$ three times like $D.D.D$ and apply the resultant operator directly to the input image.
 This is far faster than doing $D$, $DD$, $DDD$.
 This makes `no sense`.

 Well my dear reader, the fact that you can just apply $D$ three times `recursively` even if it took long is of interest because compute is cheap, memory is not: it is easier to store D, than store 3 separate operators $D$, $DD$, $DDD$ together.
 So, let us make this assumption for now.
 Those of us who are in the GLOM business now call this $D$ as a `geometric operator`.
-It might be learnt, or it might be a stupid hardcoded mapping for transforming input (like hintons transforming autoencoder hehe)
+It might be hardcoded, or a super cute learnt mapping for transforming input (like hintons transforming autoencoder hehe)

 Now, we will start asking ourselves a few stupid questions, and gradually build towards a more general solution.